 \section{Introduction}

-Due to the high cost of performing randomized trials, estimating treatment effects from observational data has recently gained significant attention in various fields \cite{glass2013causal, li2016matching}, which faces the primary challenge of confounding bias.
-Meanwhile, Neural Networks (NNs) have already shown strong potential in treatment effect estimation, and have established several influential paradigms, such as balanced representation learning \cite{johansson2018learning, wang2022generalization, kazemi2024adversarially}.
-However, it still remains appealing to design a NN-based estimator that eliminates confounding bias for treatment effect estimation while achieving desirable properties, such as low bias and double robustness.
+Recently, estimating causal effects from observational data has gained significant attention in various fields \citep{glass2013causal, li2016matching}, which faces the primary challenge of efficient learning.
+Meanwhile, Neural Networks (NNs) have already shown strong potential in causal effect estimation, and established several influential paradigms \citep{johansson2018learning, wang2022generalization}.
+However, it still remains appealing to design a NN-based estimator for causal effect estimation while achieving desirable properties, such as doubly robustness and fast convergence rates.

-Based on the semiparametric theory, two basic tools have been developed to address confounding bias while maintaining great theoretical properties: the Doubly Robust (DR) estimator \cite{KennedyDR2023} and the Targeted Maximum Likelihood Estimation (TMLE) \cite{van2011targeted}.
+Based semiparametric theory, two basic tools have been developed to achieve causal effect estimation with great theoretical properties: the Doubly Robust (DR) estimator \citep{KennedyDR2023} and the Targeted Maximum Likelihood Estimation (TMLE) \citep{van2011targeted}.
 The DR estimator corrects bias by estimating and subtracting it from the initial plug-in estimator.
 TMLE, alternatively, eliminates bias at the distribution level by constructing a fluctuated estimator that zeroes out the bias term.
-Building on the foundation of TMLE, \cite{shi2019adapting} makes a groundbreaking contribution by introducing targeted regularization.
-It seamlessly integrating the TMLE theory into the design of neural networks, resulting in an end-to-end NN-based estimator with non-parametrically optimal asymptotic properties for binary treatment setting.
-Subsequently, \cite{nie2021vcnet} advanced this framework by extending the functional targeted regularization, and then developing a doubly robust and consistent estimator to handle continuous treatment scenarios.
+Building on the foundation of TMLE, \citep{shi2019adapting} makes a groundbreaking contribution by introducing targeted regularization.
+It seamlessly integrating the TMLE theory into the design of NNs, resulting in a NN-based estimator with non-parametrically optimal asymptotic properties for binary treatment setting.
+Subsequently, \citep{nie2021vcnet} advanced this framework for continuous treatment by extending the functional targeted regularization.
+This approach ensures theoretical soundness in NN estimators through targeted regularization. \citep{nie2021vcnet} extended this concept to functional targeted regularization, developing a doubly robust and consistent estimator for the whole ADRF curve to handle continuous treatment scenarios.